-During the year to 31 December 2022, we continued to successfully execute the Company's growth strategy of leveraging its significant intellectual property, technology and technical expertise to broaden sales and service into new countries and expanding end-use product applications and complementary businesses.
-While COVID-19 continued to interrupt many customers' activities, Cyclopharm continued to prioritise employee safety and welfare while executing our growth strategies.
+During the year to 31 December 2023, we continued to successfully execute the Company's growth strategy of leveraging its significant intellectual property, technology and technical expertise to broaden sales and service into new countries and expanding end-use product applications and complementary businesses.

-Operating highlights for the year included:
+Operating highlights for the 2023 calendar year included:

-- Response to USFDA CRL progressed during 2022 and was submitted on 30 March 2023.
-USFDA six-month review to follow. - USFDA application to market and distribute Technegas[TM] in the United States is on track for final decision in 2023 with a rapid roll out of Technegas[TM] in the US thereafter. - Preparation for US commercialisation, including personnel training and inventory build, is well advanced and continuing. - Strong support for Technegas[TM] continues to be expressed from frontline US healthcare workers and clinicians based on superior clinical outcomes, operational efficiencies and an unprecedented safety profile. - Continuation of pilot clinical trials targeting new applications for Technegas[TM] in chronic respiratory disease states and long-COVID-19, COPD, asthma and lung cancer. - Technegas[TM] procedures continue to rebound following the impact from COVID-19 to pre-pandemic levels. - The appointments of Mr. Kevin Barrow and Professor Gregory King, as Non-Executive Directors of Cyclopharm significantly enhances the skill-set of the Board and positions the Company for the next phase of growth.
+- Successful USFDA manufacturing facility inspection completed - USFDA approval to market Technegas[TM] in the US, received on 29 September. - First US contract signed with Duke University Hospital in December. - Advanced preparation for US commercialization of Technegas[TM], including personnel training and inventory buildup, to facilitate a rapid rollout in 2024. - Ongoing support for Technegas[TM] continues to build from frontline US healthcare workers and clinicians based on superior clinical outcomes, operational efficiencies and an unprecedented safety profile. - Continuation of pilot clinical trials targeting new applications for Technegas[TM] in chronic respiratory disease states and long-COVID-19, COPD, asthma and lung cancer with clinical trial results published. - Strong growth of 29.3% in third-party distribution.